 The total mass of the shocked shell increases with time, about $M_{\rm shell}\sim 1.2\times 10^{-5} ~M_\sun$ at $t=80$ day, and finally reaches $M_{\rm shell}\sim 2.7\times 10^{-5} ~M_\sun$ at $t=350$ day.
 The total ejected mass is about $M_{\rm ej}\sim 3.0\times 10^{-5} ~M_\sun$ in \citet{kat22sha}'s model.
 The other mass of $\Delta M= M_{\rm ej}- M_{\rm shell} \sim 0.3\times 10^{-5} ~M_\sun$ forms early expanding matter outside the shocked shell, as shown in Figures \ref{shock_density_pp_interaction}a and \ref{wind_shock_config}.

-We propose that these three parts of ejecta correspond, respectively, to those that make pre-maximum, principal, and diffuse enhanced absorption/emission line systems.
-In the followings we examine these correspondencies in more detail.
+We propose that these three parts of ejecta correspond, respectively, to those that make pre-maximum, principal, and diffuse-enhanced absorption/emission line systems.
+In the followings we examine these correspondences in more detail.